rokucommunity/brighterscript/docs/variable-shadowing.md

 ## Aliasing Shadowed Names

-If there is a need to reference a shadowed name, you can `alias` the name at the beginning of the file, theus providing a different name to use.
+If there is a need to reference a shadowed name, you can `alias` the name at the beginning of the file, thus providing a different name to use.

 For example, in the following, the namespace `get` is shadowed by the function `http.get`.
 To work around that, an alias is used to create a new name that can be used to reference the `get` namespace.